 05/03/2021 UPDATE: The 2021 Azerbaijan Grand Prix on June 4-6 will take place behind closed doors with no spectators in attendance.
 This guide will be updated for 2022 when more information is available.

-When compared to other races on the current F1 calendar, Baku is mid-priced.
-The race tickets are cheap, but accommodation is limited and fairly expensive.
+Baku is a mid-priced F1 destination.
 The local government did international tourists a favor in late 2015 (but not locals) by removing a long-standing peg to the USD, which caused the Azerbaijani manat (AZN) to collapse in value overnight.
 This decision was tied to the falling oil price of course, which has had a big effect in oil-rich Azerbaijan.
-This has made Baku a much more affordable destination, but it can still get expensive if you staying in a nice hotel and eating in good restaurants.
+This has made Baku a much more affordable destination for foreign visitors, but it can easily get expensive if you staying in a nice hotel and eating in good restaurants.

-Average costs below are based on a stay of 3 nights in Baku with race ticket, accommodation and spending money.
-Prices do not include air travel (or other travel costs) required to reach Melbourne.
+- Average costs are based on a stay of 3 nights in Baku with race ticket, accommodation and spending money.
+Prices do not include air travel (or other travel costs) required to reach Baku.

 - About our categories: Budget fans buy the cheapest race tickets (General Admission) and camp by the track or stay in a hostel.
 Mid-Range fans buy a grandstand ticket and stay in a 3-star hotel, whilst High-End fans buy a VIP or experience package and stay in a 4 or 5 star hotel.